Priceless-P/alx-higher_level_programming/0x03-python-data_structures/README.md

 If the function is a palindrome - returns 1.
 An empty list is considered a palindrome.
 Helper files:
-linked_lists.c: C functions handling linked lists for testing 13-is_palindrome.c (provided by Holberton School). lists.h: Header file containing definitions and prototypes for all types and functions used in linked_lists.c and 13-insert_number.c.
+linked_lists.c: C functions handling linked lists for testing 13-is_palindrome.c. lists.h: Header file containing definitions and prototypes for all types and functions used in linked_lists.c and 13-insert_number.c.
 14. CPython #0: Python lists